 The University Certificate in Workforce Essentials (UCWE) is one of the first steps to a career with the NSW Police Force.
-It will provide skills needed in a workforce and help future applicants prepare for the Associate Degree in Policing Practice and a rewarding policing career.
-The UCWE was developed by the NSW Police Force and students completing the UCWE will be awarded a University Certificate, which satisfies the academic prerequisites to lodge a police application with the NSW Police Force.
+It will provide skills needed in a workplace and help future applicants prepare for the Associate Degree in Policing Practice (ADPP) and a rewarding policing career.
+The UCWE was developed by the NSW Police Force and students completing the UCWE will be awarded a university certificate, which satisfies the academic prerequisites to lodge a police application with the NSW Police Force.

 Please note: successful completion of the UCWE does not guarantee recruitment, selection or training as a policing student, or future employment with the NSW Police Force.